gavoja/twcss/README.md

 ```

 > [!WARNING]
-> Custom queries must not clash with states or pseudo element.
+> Custom queries must not clash with states or pseudo-elements.

 ## Compatibility